Migrating from Other Languages

 python my_project/my_python_program.py

-When using Horse64, instead you'll want to compile the program first (which allows better safety analysis and optimization):
+When using Horse64, instead you'll want to compile the program first, which allows better safety analysis and optimization:

 horsec compile -o program my_project/my_horse64_program.h64

-horserun my_horse64_script.h64
+horserun my_horse64_helper_program.h64

 Data type differences